§ Verifiable Trust v4 Specification

 Such services typically ingest and index:

-- VPR entries (Trust Registries, Credential Schemas, Permissions, …)
+- VPR entries (Ecosystems, Credential Schemas, Participants, …)

 - Ecosystem DID Documents